limagisele/portfolio/README.md

 * Background image with overlay effect
 * Footer social media and email links with hovering effect
   Positioned always visible at bottom of the page for an easier access to links and to bring attention to the user.
-* Consistent design, sharing a common theme, across all pages, including html semantics, fonts, colours and language.
+* Consistent design, sharing a common theme, across all pages, including html semantics, fonts, colours and language
 ##### Index / Home page
 * Hero image with overlay effect
-* Animated button on hero image utilising `keyframes` bring attention to the user to go first to the About page.
+* Animated button on hero image utilising `keyframes` bring attention to the user to go first to the About page
 ##### About page
 * Cards with image and text ilustrating separate topics
   Flexbox utilised to create a design responsive in three different screen sizes